Removing Ticks

 National Rescues

-Dog Rescue Pages Based on information written by Ray of The Dog Rescue Pages
+Dog Rescue Pages Written by Ray of The Dog Rescue Pages

 A tick looks like a tiny spider when it first jumps onto a dog but once it's attached itself and is full of blood it becomes the size of a small pea and pinkish-silver coloured.
 They can be found on any animal including humans.